dovbrand/EthereumRoullette/dapp/README.md

 ```

 Runs the app in the development mode.\
-Open [http://localhost:8081](http://localhost:8081) to view it in the browser.
+Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

 * Create a new terminal window or tab
-* From the source folder, Navegate to 'server' directory
+* From the source folder, navigate to 'server' directory
 ``` cd server ```

 ## Server (BackEnd)